 Fast forward to 2021, and we know what happened in that time, a lot of things!
 I mean, a year can get us dizzy (2020) enough but what about 16+ years!
 I don’t even know where to start (and I won’t!) to remember how the world was and how much it has changed over these years.
 I met a lot of people throughout this time and there are a few that really changed my life and soul (Emelie).
 The one that brought me here, was my brother from different mother… Borden, he used to play a few years ago and was always dropping a WoW comment from time to time in our multiple Discord servers, then I came to play Forsaken World with him and met Kat there.
 We were the 3 Musketeers, the Borgs.

-One day Borden convinced us to play WoW, but I wasn’t able to pay for game time, so that was it, then one day Kat gifted me a couple months of juice.
+One day Borden convinced us to play World of Warcraft, but I wasn’t able to pay for game time, so that was it, then one day Kat gifted me a couple months of juice.
 We started playing and I was instantly hooked, maybe I didn’t level up fast enough but I was having fun like I didn’t had in a long time, at least not with the games I used to play because they were mostly mobile (Diablo 3 aside).
 WoW really felt like a strange revelation in a moment I felt utterly off due to a lot of things in my life, but WoW changed my mood despite the bad days we all have of course.
 I didn’t have the pressure of a daily login, nothing to buy to be on the leaderboards, just playing for the sake of having fun.
 Leveling to fight more interesting raids and dungeons while chilling with the rest of the crew.

 When I first landed, I was so mad at the fact that I couldn’t get a mount and move faster, leave alone fly… ride a mount!
 Then I started to wipe enemies and got the feeling I was making progress, at my baby-level 5 I felt that! (insert rolling eyes emoji and a laugh here).
 Then my second frustration was traveling.
 It took me ages to find a portal, or a ship or a gryphon, to get to the gathering point of a dungeon or raid, so my Borgs kindly traveled near me to run some team stuff together which was super nice of them.
 I forgot to tell you, my first attempt on WoW was on a Mage, but for some reason, it fell from grace at some point around level 14, yes… I was feeling my mages wasn’t strong enough to deal with the “main” storyline and knowing my time was limited, I decided to try a Priest instead, but this time I actually knew a trick or two, so leveling up was faster than before.
 Every single day I learned something, say pets, addons, exploring efficiently, my attack/defense rotation, and whatnot.
 At this very point I have to tell you without a drop of shame that I’m still a noob, because WoW is so big and detailed that it’s easy to get lost.
 You can even get lost in a small place while trying to figure out how to get back up to the dock you just fell from a second ago and while doing that you can get killed by some water creature, then back to the graveyard and try again.